-Teen girl killed walking to mosque for Ramadan prayers
+Police: Death of Muslim girl not believed to be hate crime

 Father: 'This is a hate crime'

-On Monday, Nabra's friends gathered outside her Reston, Virginia, apartment with flowers.
-In another apartment her father, Mahmoud Hassanen, grieved with other friends and neighbors while her mother mourned separately several doors away.
+On Monday, her friends gathered outside her Reston apartment with flowers.
+In another apartment, her father, Mahmoud Hassanen, grieved with friends and neighbors while her mother mourned separately several doors away.

 More than 40 Muslim families live together in the quiet Cedar Ridge apartment complex.